AlexC312/landing-page/README.md

 This is a simple website built using HTML and CSS based on the 2 images provided by The Odin Project (one is an image of the complete website, and one has some details about some of the fonts and colors used).

+### Credits for images:

+ * Rangga Aditya Armien on Pexels for the landscape photo
+ * Pixabay on Pexels for the cat photo